matrix-org/eslint-plugin-matrix-org/README.md

 - `matrix-org/typescript`: The style for TypeScript projects.
 It extends `matrix-org/javascript`.

-There is also some mixin configs that can be used together with any of the above:
+There are also some mixin configs that can be used together with any of the above:

 - `matrix-org/react`: The style for React projects.
 - `matrix-org/jest`: The style for projects that use Jest for testing.